Social Mobility at Baruch

 CollegeNET names Baruch College as a Social Mobility Innovator for 2017.
 In its announcement, CollegeNET recognizes Baruch's substanitive start-to-finish programs, which support low-income students from matriculation to career.
 (March, 2017)

 - Media across the nation picked up the news.
 Read CollegeNET’s announcement here.

 In March 2016 the Obama administration named Baruch as one of the best schools in the country for graduating low-income students.

 - Washington Post:"Obama Administration says these colleges are doing a good job of serving low-income students" The article refers to a U.S. Department of Education report analyzing six-year graduation rates among Pell grant recipients.

-Visit our At-a-Glance page to review all of Baruch College's rankings, student statistics, and general overview information.
-Below are our most prominent rankings in social mobility.
+Visit our At-a-Glance page to review the College's rankings, student statistics, and general overview information.
+Below are our most current prominent rankings in social mobility.